 Second Chance Romance

 They were together.
 Something broke them apart β a misunderstanding, a family crisis, timing.
 Years later they're thrown back into each other's orbit with more emotional baggage and more wisdom.
 The key to a good second-chance is that the thing that separated them is real and has to be genuinely resolved.
-Book that nails it: Persuasion by Jane Austen (yes, the original).
-Modern version: It Ends with Us by Colleen Hoover (with major content warnings).
+Book that nails it: Persuasion (Amazon) by Jane Austen (yes, the original).
+Modern version: It Ends with Us (Amazon) by Colleen Hoover (with major content warnings).

 Forbidden Romance